-- Entered on the command line after the volume name - Listed in a file named helptag.opt located in the current directory - Listed in a file named volume.opt in the current directory - Set using the DTTAGOPT environment variable onerror Specifies whether the dthelptag command should continue if a parser error is encountered.
-The default is onerror=stop, which causes the command to stop even if one parser error is encountered.
-If you specify onerror=go, processing will continue, but the created run-time help file may not work properly.
+- Entered on the command line after the volume name. - Listed in a file named helptag.opt located in the current directory. - Listed in a file named volume.opt in the current directory. - Set using the DTTAGOPT environment variable.

 Options entered on the command line override those options that may have also been set using a different method.